rmp135/sql-ts/docs/README.md

 ### globalOptionality

 <!-- div:left-panel -->
-Determines the optionality of all generated columns.
+Determines the optionality of all generated properties.
 Available options are `optional`, `required` and `dynamic`.
 Defaults to `dynamic`.

-- `optional`: The generated columns will be optional.
+- `optional`: The generated properties will be optional.
-- `required`: The generated columns will be required.
+- `required`: The generated properties will be required.
-- `dynamic`: The generated column will match the optionality of the underlying column.
+- `dynamic`: The generated properties will match the optionality of the underlying column.
 Columns with default or generated values, or that are nullable will be optional.

 This can be used to create specific "read" interfaces by removing all optionality from columns.